Somatics Foundations for Q/T & BIPOC Practitioners

 When: Tuesdays, 9am - 12pm, from April 28 - June 30th

 Access info: KN95 masks required.
-Teaching space is up a flight of stairs (# steps?).
+Teaching space is up a flight of stairs (15 steps).

 There are infinite paths to embodiment; all of our lineages have ways to move trauma through the body, and in many cases these knowledge bases were purposefully disrupted by colonialism, including in my lineage.
-Generative Somatics is one methodology amongst many to return to our bodies, and aims to bring somatics to social movement for the explicit purpose of social change.
+Generative Somatics is one methodology amongst many to return to our bodies, and aims to bring somatics to social movement.
 We will look together at the tributaries of practice that fed into GS, named and unnamed, known and unknown, while also developing and practicing skills that cellularly, in our lineages and in our DNA, we have always known.

 Embodiment of healing skills takes time and practice: this course is offered with the intention of being an introductory module in a multi-part series, with participants' own practice of the skills, in class and in their own practices, being the path on which embodiment can take root.
 Module 2 - Fire, which builds on this course to continue practitioner development, will be offered in the Fall of 2026.